vefthroun/26H_VEF2VF05CU/Verkefni1/namsefni/synidaemi/halloheimur.md

 # import Flask class in Python
 from flask import Flask

 # Create app, that hosts the application.
-Don't worry about that __name__ object, it's just a convention.
 app = Flask(__name__)

 # route() maps what you type in the browser (the url) to a Python function.